RegardsOss/RegardsOss.github.io/_docs/frontend/plugins/plugin-criteria.md

   SimpleCriterionContainer.mapStateToProps,
   SimpleCriterionContainer.mapDispatchToProps)(SimpleCriterionContainer)
 ```
 And this is it, congratulations!
 That plugin is now fully functionnal.
 It is able to emit a part of the current form OpenSearch query, on the attribute it is configured to work with.
-Please note that **query is not built when there is no value**, as it would result in retrieving no data in default state (ie initially).
+Please note that **the query is not built when there isn't any value**, as it would result in retrieving no data in default state (ie initially).

 ## Helpers for plugins text